theroonguy/theroonguy.github.io/_nodes/index.md

 ---
 layout: post
-title: "My nodal network"
+title: "My blog"
 date: 2025-04-08
 ---

-Welcome to my blog!
-Kind of.
-Here, you'll find my random writings from my life, hobbies, stories, and other various thoughts, stored in what I'll call **nodes**.
-Why nodes?
-Well, the way I see it, standard blogs are treated as entries, inextricably linked to the date and time of its writing.
-What if, instead, my writings *lived* with me, connected by topic and relation rather than by chronology?

-I'm just that unique.
+Yes, I have a blog.
+I know, very exciting.
+Here, you'll find my random writings from my life, hobbies, stories, and other various thoughts.
+Enjoy your stay!

-<a href="/node/by_tag">See all nodes, sorted by tag.</a>
+<a href="/node/by_tag">See all logs, sorted by tag.</a>